wazuh/wazuh-documentation/source/user-manual/proof-of-concept-guide/poc-file-integrity-monitoring.rst

 File integrity monitoring
 =========================

 In this POC, the Wazuh File integrity monitoring (FIM) system watches for modification of files in selected directories and then triggers alerts when these files are modified.
-Additionally, FIM enriches alert data by fetching information about the user who made the changes and the process at play in real time.
+Additionally, FIM enriches alert data by fetching information about the user who made the changes and the process at play.

-Fore more information about FIM functionality and configuration, see the `File integrity monitoring <manual_file_integrity>`_ section.
+For more information about FIM functionality and configuration, see the `File integrity monitoring <manual_file_integrity>`_ section.

 Configuration
 -------------